bastibl/gnuradio-android/Readme.md

 ## Requirements

-- Android phone or tablet that supports Android API level 28, introduced with Android 9 *Pie*.
-(Can be reduced if necessary.)
+- Android phone or tablet that supports Android API level 29, introduced with Android 10 *Q*.
 - ~18Gb disk space for the Docker container.
 - USB-OTG adapter to connect an SDR.
 (Some USB-C multi-adapters work as well.)